Guide to Student Services at Ohlone College

 Welcome Day (Fall Semesters)

-All new students are invited to participate in this exciting, informative and free event.
+All new students are invited to participate in this exciting, informative event.
 Throughout each Fall Semester's Welcome Day, students will attend interactive workshops and activities to help them make a smooth transition to college.
 Attending Welcome Day is a great way for students to learn about Ohlone, meet other new students, and gain valuable skills.

 Welcome Day is held in August each year before the start of the Fall semester.
 Registration and a materials fee are required.
 Learn more about Welcome Day.